Energy Coast UTC: History

 The UTC's first Principal, Gary Jones, resigned from his post in November 2015 citing personal reasons.
-The current Principal, Ms Cherry Tingle, started in September 2016, after a series of Interim Heads.
+Then, Cherry Tingle took over the position in September 2016, after a series of interim heads, until September 2022 as she was promoted to CEO of all UTCs.
+Current principal, Kerryann Wilson has held the role since Tingle’s promotion to CEO.

 September 2015 virus scare

 On 25 September 2015, Energy Coast UTC was temporarily closed following a suspected viral outbreak on its campus; however it was later discovered that there was no virus.
 Any symptoms displayed by were found to be unrelated or psychosomatic and there were no lasting effects.
 As a precaution when the cause was still unknown, the school was closed for two days for a deep clean.

 2017 Ofsted

 After months of turbulence and two interim principals, Cherry Hinton was appointed as principal in time to front the UTC first Ofsted inspection.
 Ofsted acknowledged that changes were being implemented, giving an overall judgement of 'Requires improvement' in all five criteria under consideration.

 June 2019 Ofsted

 Energy Coast UTC had received a 'requires improvement' rating in a 2017 judgement that prompted significant structural changes.
 In June 2019 it was rated 'outstanding' by Ofsted.
 Energy Coast is only one of two UTCs to be rated 'outstanding'.
 It remains under a 'financial notice to improve' from the Department for Education.
 It was unusual that it 'outsourced' some its teaching to its sponsors without applying compulsory competitive tendering procedures.